Aboshi/SwitchME/README.md

 If you want to compile to make a .bin for converting to UF2 select Sketch > Export compiled Binary

-You can find all the tools you need in the releases section of this git as well as pre compiled payloads in UF2 format We will provide plenty of payloads in UF2 format and keep them updated when updates are released.
+You can find all the tools you need in the releases section of this git as well as pre compiled payloads in UF2 format We will provide plenty of payloads in UF2 format and keep them updated with new releases.

 _________________________________________________________________________________________

 Wiring Diagrams:
+Check wiring dir
+4_wire_always_on (Do not use this method any longer) Leaving it in the git for reference only 4_wire_on_at_powerup (when used with auto rcm you will get instant bootup to whatever you flahed the SwitchME with) We highly suggest CTCaer payloads!
-Simple 4 wire always on diagram is in the wiring dir More diagrams will be added soon with auto rcm line strapping, voltage dropout method, emmc cutoff (another auto rcm) and many others.
+More diagrams will be added soon with auto rcm line strapping, emmc cutoff (another auto rcm) and many others.

-You can also find complete wiring diagrams below: https://gbatemp.net/threads/internal-modchip-samd21-trinket-m0-gemma-m0-itsybitsy-m0-express-guide-files-support.508068/
+For now you can check this thread for other wiring methods that suit your needs: https://gbatemp.net/threads/internal-modchip-samd21-trinket-m0-gemma-m0-itsybitsy-m0-express-guide-files-support.508068/

 Huge thanks to @mattytrog for adding the SwitchMe to the current list!